-Essex Police chief says officers are leaving for scaffolding and restaurant jobs
+Essex Police chief says officers are leaving for scaffolding jobs

 - Published